 The Vantage Pro2 is a feature-packed station, so there are a lot of parts to put together.
 And installation time will vary depending on which package you buy: this package should take about 30-45 minutes, although you might need an hour or more.

 Install the sensor suite first, as you’ll need it reporting before setting up your WeatherLink Live base unit.
 Davis’s directions are pretty easy to follow for both, so we doubt you’ll have any issues.
 See our siting and mounting guide if you need some help placing your weather station.

-After both the console and sensor suite is set up, you can set up the rest of your sensors, which are relatively easy to both mount and add to the weather station installation.
+After both the console and sensor suite are set up, you can set up the rest of your sensors, which are relatively easy to mount and add to the weather station installation.

 Good luck finding an equal in terms of accuracy — there isn’t one.
 The Vantage Pro2 is the market leader here.
 Most of the sensors in the Vantage Pro2 are better versions of what you find in the Vantage Vue — and many are replaceable.
 An innovative sensor suite is the star of the show here.

 There are some differences from model to model in terms of sensor shielding.
 In higher-end models, the radiation shielding around the temperature and humidity sensor is “fan aspirated.”

 Fan aspiration improves the performance of the shielding.
 While larger space around the temperature/humidity sensor should allow for better airflow than the Vantage Vue’s compact design, some heat buildup still occurs.
 A fan inside the shielding helps move air around and keeps this from happening.